bfilipiuk/Detecting-Emotional-Tone-of-Text/README.md

 - **React**: Frontend JavaScript library for building the user interface.
 - **IBM Watson Natural Language Understanding**: For emotional tone and sentiment analysis.
-- **Node.js and Express**: Backend API to handle requests and communicate with IBM's API (if applicable).
+- **Node.js and Express**: Backend API to handle requests and communicate with IBM's API.